Grab a bargain with the best charcoal grill under £100

 Best small BBQ under £100

-This Weber BBQ is smaller and more compact than the previous Weber option, but that makes it ideal for on-the-go cooking, whether you're in the garden or camping.
+This Weber BBQ is smaller and more compact than the previous Weber option we've featured, but that makes it ideal for on-the-go cooking, whether you're in the garden or camping.
 All the good quality of bigger Weber BBQs, but just in miniature.

 Pros

-• Comes with a lid lock that makes it super easy to store
+• Comes with a lid lock that makes it super easy to move and store

 Cons